Skip to content

 What Happens to Your Annuity in a Divorce?

-What happens to your annuity in a divorce?
-The short answer is: it depends—but the “depends” is where people lose money.
-An annuity isn’t just an account balance you split like a checking account.
-It’s a contract with surrender rules, tax treatment, ownership language, beneficiary provisions, and sometimes powerful income guarantees that can’t be recreated once they’re broken.
-During divorce, an annuity can be marital property, separate property, or a mix of both, and the right method of division is often the difference between preserving retirement income and unintentionally shrinking it.
+What happens to your annuity in a divorce is one of the most consequential financial questions divorcing couples face — and one where the wrong move can permanently impair retirement income that took decades to build.
+An annuity is not just an account balance you split like a checking account.
+It is a contract with surrender rules, tax treatment, ownership language, beneficiary provisions, and often valuable income guarantees that cannot be recreated once they have been broken.
+During divorce, an annuity may be marital property, separate property, or a mix of both — and the method used to divide it is frequently the difference between preserving meaningful retirement income and unintentionally shrinking it.

 Step One: Is the Annuity Marital Property, Separate Property, or Both?